-In this classic-style burlesque number, Sailor falls head over heels for vintage detective novels and imagines herself as the femme fatale.
+In her award-winning signature number, Sailor falls head over heels for vintage detective novels and imagines herself as the femme fatale.

 This number was featured in The Lady Aye's October 2013 article "Show Us Your Books!" in Penthouse magazine, and received the Legend's Choice award from burlesque legend April March at the 2014 Great Burlesque Exposition.

 Serenity is a classic fan dance interpretation of the movement of objects in space -- a love song from a ship to her captain.

 This act was created for JoJo Stiletto's 2012 edition of Whedonesque Burlesque.
 Called "breathtaking" by Nerds in Babeland's Kiri Callahan, it can be performed in two versions: one with Joss Whedon context, and one without.

 Everyone knows that sailors love tattoos, and Sailor St. Claire is no exception.
 In this twist on a classic burlesque number, Sailor performs as the sideshow's Tattooed Lady and shows off her inked out flesh . . . in more ways than one!

 Greed is the maddest kind of love.
 In this homage to Frank Norris's 1898 novel McTeague, a lust for gold quickly transforms into perverse desires.

 This high-energy number takes the chair dance to a new level as Sailor channels Agent Natasha Romanoff (aka The Black Widow) in a a dangerous display of athleticism featuring chair tricks and inventive stocking peels.
 Originally created for the 2014 edition of Whedonesque Burlesque.